 Equinix’s lease at the site – where it offers around 10,073 sq ft (936 sqm) of colocation space – is due to end in September 2022.

 Per its website, NYI currently offers more than 21,000 sq ft (1,950 sqm) at 60 Hudson, and has a strategic partnership with DataGryd – recently renamed to Hudson Interxchange after its acquisition by Cordiant Digital Infrastructure – to support customers with larger footprint requirements.

 Companies including Digital Realty and DataBank also offer space at the building.

-NYI also offers cloud, colocation and bare metal managed services from Miami’s 36 NE Second Street carrier hotel, Chicago’s 350 E Cermak data center in Illinois Chicago, and 3101 Western Avenues in Seattle, Washington.
+NYI also offers cloud, colocation and bare metal managed services from Miami’s 36 NE Second Street carrier hotel, another 18,000 sq ft facility outside Chicago at 800 Jorie Blvd in Oak Brook, Illinois, and out of 3101 Western Avenues in Seattle, Washington.